Rossalieee/Honest-calculator/README.md

 Program predicting the next word in a pseudo-sentence based on the previous words in sequence.
 It was the opportunity to get better understanding of natural language processing, preprocessing and NLTK python library.

+More info about each stage of the project [here](https://github.com/Rossalieee/Hyperskill-python-projects/blob/main/text-generator/README.md)

 ### [Password Hacker](https://hyperskill.org/projects/80?track=2)